mpdairy/posh/README.md

 worth learning because of the power and versatility it will give your components.

 Posh uses [Reagent](https://github.com/reagent-project/reagent) and can be integrated with your current Reagent project.
-Because it uses a single app state like [Om](https://github.com/omcljs/om) or [re-frame](https://github.com/Day8/re-frame), it is fitting to write large, extensible apps and reusable components, with the added benefit of being much simpler to use and having a more expressive data retrieval and state updating syntax.
+Because it uses a single database to store app state, like [Om](https://github.com/omcljs/om) or [re-frame](https://github.com/Day8/re-frame), it is fitting to write large, extensible apps and reusable components, with the added benefit of being much simpler to use and having a more expressive data retrieval and state updating syntax.